VlachosGroup/PythonGroupAdditivity/README.rst

 properties of molecules predicted by the GA from those estimated via DFT.
-This package implements four group additivity schemes in six databases (See below) and will convert a molecule entered as a **S**\ implified **M**\ olecular-**I**\ nput **L**\ ine-**E**\ ntry **S**\ ystem (`SMILES`_) providing the constituent groups, their frequency of occurrence, and estimated thermodynamic properties for that molecule.
-VGA also provides a general GA framework for implementing a custom group additivity scheme from your *ab initio*\  data and regression to groups.
+This package implements four group additivity schemes in six databases (See below) and will convert a molecule entered as a **S**\ implified **M**\ olecular-**I**\ nput **L**\ ine-**E**\ ntry **S**\ ystem (`SMILES`_) providing the constituent groups, their frequency of occurrence, and estimated thermodynamic properties for that molecule. pGrAdd also provides a general GA framework for implementing a custom group additivity scheme from your *ab initio*\  data and regression to groups.

 -  Benson's gas molecule group additivity (BensonGA)